dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/walkthrough-hosting-a-windows-forms-composite-control-in-wpf.md

   - "hosting Windows Forms control in WPF [WPF]"
   - "composite controls [WPF], hosting in WPF" ms.assetid: 96fcd78d-1c77-4206-8928-3a0579476ef4
+description: Learn about an application that hosts a Windows Forms composite control to perform data entry in a WPF application.
 ---
 # Walkthrough: Hosting a Windows Forms Composite Control in WPF